-We’ve tested heat-pump, condenser and vented clothes dryers to find the most efficient, easiest to use and fastest.
+We’ve tested vented, condenser and heat pump clothes dryers to find the fastest, most efficient, and easiest to use.

 Our overall score combines test performance (how well the appliance works) with predicted reliability (how likely models from the brand are to remain free of faults) and owner satisfaction (how likely owners of the brand are to be very satisfied).